 Today’s enterprises are operating within a VUCA world that requires constant change to meet new opportunities, competition, customer expectations, digitalization, and acquisitions.
-Enterprise architects provide the competence needed to navigate this change, understanding the benefits, costs, and impacts of transformation to enable CIOs and COOs to make informed decisions and drive forward strategic change.
+Enterprise architects provide the competence needed to navigate this change, understanding the benefits, costs, and impacts of transformation to enable CIOs and COOs to make informed decisions and drive forward strategic change via improved enterprise architecture.

 However, enterprise architecture (EA) teams are not always delivering as they should.
 In fact, Gartner estimates that 42% of EA initiatives have disbanded and rebranded in the last five years – but what is setting so many of these teams back?

-To answer this question, our company recently surveyed more than 100 EA teams across geographies and industries about their most common mistakes.
+To answer this question, our company recently surveyed more than 100 enterprise architecture teams across geographies and industries about their most common mistakes.
 Keep reading for their answers – and to learn how your EA team can prevent themselves from making the same missteps.

 Mistake 1: Not Having a Clear, Business-Driven Goal

 Our survey reveals that the most common mistake enterprise architecture teams are making is not having a clear business goal with a clear business stakeholder.
 Building and maintaining artifacts like process documentation, building business capability models, IT-focused target architectures, and complex metamodels of the organization mistakenly become the goals themselves rather than simply the tools to deliver business-driven outcomes.
 If architects don’t know why they are performing these activities, then they don’t understand their business and how they can improve it.